DESI-UR/VAST/README.md

 1. Void identification using watershed algorithms.

-In case you missed the link above, the docs can be found here: https://vast.readthedocs.io/en/latest/
+Our docs can be found here: https://vast.readthedocs.io/en/latest/

 ## VoidFinder